-But our reader is certainly right in one respect–we don’t hear the stories of bisexual/pansexual dads told nearly often enough.
-While we occasionally find stories to tell about bi dads, like this great one from earlier this year from a dad who just came out, we otherwise aren’t often finding stories of bi dads nearly as easy as we do gay dads.
-We’re sure this is due to any number of reasons–societal pressure to stay closeted from both the straight and LGBTQ communities along with erasure of bisexuality both come to mind.
+While we occasionally find stories to tell about bi dads, like the great one below (originally shared earlier this year from a dad who had just come out), we just typically don’t hear from bi or pansexual dads.
+This is no doubt caused by any number of factors, for example, societal pressure to stay closeted from both the straight and LGBTQ communities along with erasure of bisexuality.

 (Are you a bi dad?
-Click here so we can help tell your story and increase exposure for the bi dad community, or drop us a line at dads@gayswithkids.com!)
+Click here so we can help tell your story and increase visibility of bi dads, or reach out to us directly via dads@gayswithkids.com)

 James Shoemaker, bisexual dad of three, in Alton Illinois